The Master and Margarita: Music

 Hundreds of composers, bands, singers and songwriters were inspired by The Master and Margarita in their work.
 Some 250 songs or musical pieces have been counted about it.

 Rock music

-More than 35 rock bands and artists, including The Rolling Stones, Patti Smith, Franz Ferdinand and Pearl Jam, have been inspired by the novel.
+More than 35 rock bands and artists, including The Rolling Stones, Franz Ferdinand, and Pearl Jam, have been inspired by the novel.

 Pop music

 In pop music, more than 15 popular bands and artists, including Igor Nikolayev, Valery Leontiev, Zsuzsa Koncz, Larisa Dolina and Linda, have been inspired by the novel.
 Valery Leontiev's song "Margarita" was the basis of the first Russian music video, produced in 1989.

 Russian bards

 Many Russian bards, including Alexander Rosenbaum, have been inspired by the novel to write songs about it.
 They have based more than 200 songs on themes and characters from The Master and Margarita.

 Classical music

 A dozen classical composers, including Dmitri Smirnov and Andrey Petrov, have been inspired by the novel to write symphonies and musical phantasies about it.

 2011: Australian composer and domra (Russian mandolin) player Stephen Lalor presented his "Master & Margarita Suite" of instrumental pieces in concert at the Bulgakov Museum Moscow in July 2011, performed on the Russian instruments domra, cimbalom, bass balalaika, and bayan.